Skip to content

 Check the maximum speeds available at your specific postcode.
 A house of four students streaming lectures and downloading large files requires a minimum speed of 60Mbps.
 Fibre-to-the-premises (FTTP) offers the most reliable connection for multiple heavy users.

 Look for student-specific broadband deals.
-Many providers offer nine-month contracts tailored to the academic year.
+Several providers sell nine-month contracts that match the academic year.
 These prevent you from paying for internet over the summer months when the house sits empty.
 Compare the total cost of a nine-month contract against a standard 12-month deal to ensure you actually save money.

 Water and council tax are tied to your local region.
 You cannot switch providers for these services, but you must still register your details.